 This medicinal plant helps protect the body from stress, as it has effectively decreased cortisol levels (5).

 There is encouraging evidence to suggest that when taken as a daily supplement, the health benefits of Ashwagandha root powder can have a notable impact on the factors implicated in Sexual Dysfunction.

 One particular study aimed to determine the efficacy and safety of a high concentration Ashwagandha root extract supplementation for improving sexual function in healthy females (2).

 There are a few ways in which Ashwagandha seems to be of benefit in addressing Female Sexual Dysfunction.

-Ashwagandha supports lower cortisol levels and helps improve mood.
+Ashwagandha supports lower blood cortisol levels and helps improve mood.